 The outbreak of WW2 changed everything.
-Manufacturers went into overdrive to supply military needs; civilian production changed as well.
+Manufacturers went into overdrive to supply military needs.
+Civilian production changed as well.
 Materials such as casein and bakelite were in such demand that some became ‘declared commodities’ under government control.
+Some previously imported haberdashery had to be rationed due to dwindling supply.
 The plastic industry underwent rapid growth, which would forever change manufacturing.
 Whilst shortages created problems, there were also opportunities….

 After the war, things did not simply go back to the way they were.
 Supply shortages still existed.
 For example …